arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 **Stuck in Vim? **

 The default text editor on macOS and Linux is usually set to Vim, which is not famous for being intuitive.
 That is why we don't recommend it as a text editor.
-If you accidentally find yourself stuck in it, hit the `Esc` key, followed by `:`+`Q`+`!` (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
+If you accidentally find yourself stuck in it, hit the `Esc` key, followed by `:`+`q`+`!` (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
 </div>